Aerial view of a small town showcasing residential areas, schools, and streets lined with colorful houses and trees in autumn foliage.

 Refusal to Submit to Breathalyzer in New Jersey

-Refusing to submit to an Alcotest after being arrested for a DWI or DUI results in penalties just as severe as those assessed for DWI or DUI.
+Refusing to submit to an Alcotest for a DWI or DUI results in penalties as severe as failing the test.
 N.J.S.A. § 39:4-50.2 provides additional information for New Jersey’s State Statute on refusing to take a breathalyzer test.
-The penalties for a refusal will result in a suspension of your license are in addition to any penalties you may receive from a DWI or DUI conviction:
+Refusing to take the test will result in a suspension of your license.
+That is in addition to any penalties you may receive from a DWI or DUI conviction.

 10-Year “Lookback” Period

-New Jersey follows a 10-year “lookback” period, also known as a “washout” period, for determining whether a DWI or DUI conviction is a first, second, or third offense.
+New Jersey follows a 10-year “lookback” period.
+This is a “washout” period for determining whether a DWI or DUI conviction is a first, second, or third offense.
 A DWI or DUI conviction will remain on your record for a period of ten years.

 Failure to Pay DWI or DUI Charges Penalties

 In New Jersey, failure to pay DWI or DUI surcharges will result in two consequences.
-First, there will be an indefinite suspension of your driving privileges.
+First, your driving privileges will be suspended indefinitely.
 Secondly, the Motor Vehicle Commission (“MVC”) will file an action in State Superior Court.
-The consequences of this lawsuit may include the State securing a lien against your property, garnishing your wages, or other similar remedies.
+The consequences of this lawsuit may include the State securing a lien against your property.
+They can also garnish your wages or use similar remedies.

 Contact Our Gloucester County DUI Attorneys

-DWI and DUI charges are serious and have long-term ramifications for an individual, his/her work and his/her family.
-A conviction for a DWI or DUI while in New Jersey will result in the suspension of one’s drivers’ license.
-Unlike some other states, New Jersey does not issue “work permits” or “hardship licenses” in DWI or DUI conviction cases.
+DWI and DUI charges are serious and have long-term ramifications for an individual, his/her work, and his/her family.
+A conviction for a DWI or DUI while in New Jersey will result in the suspension of one’s driver’s license.
+Unlike some other states, New Jersey does not issue “work permits” or “hardship licenses” in cases involving DWI or DUI convictions.

-With potential penalties ranging from loss of a drivers’ license from a few months to ten-years and fines in the thousands of dollars, every driver charged with a DWI or DUI should seek Gloucester County DUI attorneys to respond to the charges.
+Potential DUI penalties range from loss of a driver’s license for a few months to ten years.
+It can include fines in thousands of dollars.
+Every driver charged with a DWI or DUI should seek Gloucester County DUI attorneys to respond to the charges.